sagedemage/Vim-and-Neovim-config/README.md

-# Vimrc
+# About
-My configuration for vim.
+My configuration files for vim and neovim.

 ## vimrc location
 ~/.vimrc